-Students may elect to undertake an intensive course of study through an academic concentration in one of four areas of legal practice:
+Students may elect to undertake an intensive course of study through an academic concentration in one of five areas of legal practice:

 - Business Law